schollz/heartbpm/README.md

 The website is getting the averaged pulse data calculated BPM.
 This BPM is used to send MIDI clock signals every 1/24th of a quarter note, which is the standard for setting tempos on devices.

 ## Useful notes.

 - If you are having trouble getting your pulse connected, try moving the pulse sensor just a little bit (1/8").
 Sometimes if its not over your vein it will be harder to detect.
 Once its in the right spot it will stay there nicely, though!
 - If you are getting background noise its because the synthesizers are powered off your computer which (unless is battery operated) tends to have a noisy power supply.
-I highly recommend gettings an [audio isolator](https://www.amazon.com/gp/product/B06XQYN77L/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=B06XQYN77L&linkCode=as2&tag=scholl-20&linkId=ef5f1fd6a1f83b3fbbcabd242e4ff4cc) to remove this noise.
+I highly recommend getting an [audio isolator](https://www.amazon.com/gp/product/B06XQYN77L/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=B06XQYN77L&linkCode=as2&tag=scholl-20&linkId=ef5f1fd6a1f83b3fbbcabd242e4ff4cc) to remove this noise.

 ## Enjoy!